matmu/vep/README.md

 ```bash
 singularity exec vep.<version>.simg vep --merged [options]
 ```
 whereby `<version>` is replaced by a respective version (see above), e.g. `99-CRCh38`.
 Please **always** use the VEP option `--merged` because only the merged cache including both RefSeq and Ensembl transcripts is installed in the image.
+For species except homo sapiens, also the parameter `--species` (e.g. `--species mus_musculus`), has to be set as well.

 ### More options
 The options for base cache/plugin directories, species and assembly are set to the right values by default and do not need to be set by the user.